 - 7. Innovation

 Students and teachers need time alone to explore their own thoughts, make their own connections, and create their own ideas.
 They also need to exchange their reflections with other students and with adults.
 We must ask our students what they believe in so they can know themselves in the world.
 We must give our students the tools of rigorous and passionate intellectual inquiry and self-expression so they can grow.
-Every aspect of Dunecrest American School encourages both children and adults to take responsibility for their own personal and collective learning.
+Every aspect of Dunecrest American School encourages both children and adults to become increasingly more responsible for directing their own personal and collective learning.

 The interaction between student and teacher is the heart of our school.
 All that we do must stem from enhancing that relationship.
 Our mission is to challenge the minds, excite the imaginations, and train the bodies of the students in our care and to foster their desire for humankind’s common good, and to increase their capacity for mutual and self-respect.
 We prepare our students to learn confidently for the rest of their lives, and to give generously and joyfully to others.
 We guide our students to make healthy choices and to have respect for their own minds and bodies.
 We lead them to distinguish right from wrong, and to choose to do what is right so they can develop into responsible and courageous citizens.
 At Dunecrest American School, exacting inquiry and thoughtful conversations foster the life of the mind, instruction and activity promote fitness and health, and the daily interactions of faculty and students nurture integrity, empathy, and kindness.

 In life and at school we are crew, not passengers.
-Students and teachers are strengthened by acts of service to others and each other.
-One of Dunecrest American School’s primary functions is to prepare students with the attitudes and skills to learn from and be of service.
+Students and teachers are strengthened by acts of service.
+One of Dunecrest American School’s primary functions is to prepare students with the attitudes and skills to learn from and be of service to others.
 Our school is committed to uniting knowledge, service and good moral values.
-We seek to develop students who combine proven academic ability, intellectual curiosity, and tenacity with decency, good character and service to others.
+We seek to develop students who combine proven academic ability, intellectual curiosity, and tenacity with decency, good character and service.

 Learners require regular, timely, and user-friendly feedback in order to understand goals, to produce quality work, and to meet high standards.
-Learning and innovation is fostered best in communities where student and teacher ideas are respected and where there is mutual trust, with a caring adult monitoring the progress of each child and advocating for their best interest.
+Learning and innovation are fostered best in communities where student and teacher ideas are respected and where there is mutual trust provided by a caring adult monitoring the progress of each child and advocating for their best interest.
 Older students mentor younger ones, and students feel physically and emotionally safe.
 This is the Dunecrest American School’s focus on “Raising Student Achievement Every Day, Every Way.”

-All students need to be successful if they are to build the confidence and capacity to take risks and meet increasingly difficult challenges however, it is also important for students to learn from their failures, to persevere when things are hard, and to learn to turn challenges into opportunities.
-The challenges that students meet at Dunecrest American School and the support they receive have a common purpose: to stimulate their development as individuals and as members of society.
+All students need to be successful if they are to build the confidence and capacity to take risks and meet increasingly difficult challenges.
+However, it is also important for students to learn from their failures, to persevere when things are hard, and to learn to turn challenges into opportunities.
+The challenges that students meet at Dunecrest American School and the support they receive have a common purpose: to stimulate their development as individuals and as members of their local and global communities.